Felt770/IT120P/README.md

 Installation

+Install Visual Studio code
-Intall the latest XAMPP version and composer
+Install the latest XAMPP version
-Intsall this in your vscode terminal - composer require adyen/php-api-library  after you open the application folder

 Usage

-To use the application you need to have a adyen test account after you create the account change the client key,api key and merchant name of the code to your  client key,api key and merchant name.
+Step 1: Download the Folder Furco.zip

+Step 2: Extract the Furco.zip into your htdocs.

+Step 3: Open The Furco Folder with VSCode.

+Step 4: Open your Xampp and start the apache and mysql.

+Step 5: Go to your browser and type localhost

+Step 6: Under the localhost you should see the Furco folder click that folder and it will automatically run the application.